-About a decade ago the International Union for the Conservation of Nature (IUCN) became the the World Conservation Union but remains best known as the IUCN.
-The Cat Specialist Group, one of the IUCNs specialists groups, is a group of volunteer scientists and leading authorities on the status of wild cat populaions.
-One responsibility of the IUCN Cat Specialist Group is to maintain and regularly update the conservation status of each wild cat species.
-The conservation staus of all of the world's cat species is summarized in the IUCN's Red List.
+About a decade ago the International Union for the Conservation of Nature (IUCN) became the World Conservation Union but remains best known as the IUCN.
+The Cat Specialist Group, one of the IUCNs specialists groups, is a group of volunteer scientists and leading authorities on the status of wildcat populations.
+One responsibility of the IUCN Cat Specialist Group is to maintain and regularly update the conservation status of each wildcat species.
+The conservation status of all of the world’s cat species is summarized in the IUCN’s Red List.
 The Red List should not be confused with the CITES Appendices I-III.

 Dr. Sanderson wrote to FCF members in a past journal issue:

-Read an 'Interview with Dr. Sanderson' by Rhett Butler of Mongaby.com about his global views of small cat conservation and the work he is doing.
-You can also learn more about Dr. Sanderson's projects on his website a www.smallcats.org.
+You can learn more about Dr. Sanderson’s projects on his website a www.smallcats.org.